EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Things To Do.md

 1. Read the question, make sure the answer is properly balanced
-2. Read the fundamental particles for the "Number of x th"
+2. Read the fundamental particles for the "Number of x things in y"
+3. $NH_4OH$ :(

 ---